thefitbea/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Be fit with a conscience
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Be fit with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Support sustainable dieting to reach your fitness goals while enjoying life
 mainpitch:
-  title: Why Kaldi
+  title: Why Fibea
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Fitbea is the community for everyone who believes that diet recipes shouldn't just do good, it should taste good too.
+We make sure to give out only the best and  accurate information out to our community
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Fitbea is the ultimate spot for fitness lovers who want to stay fit without sacrificing taste.We take our fitness goals seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png